tejareddy45/Household-Electrification-Dashboard-----SQL-Server-Power-BI-/README.md

-# Electrification & Housing Insights Dashboard
+# U.S. Housing Insights Dashboard

 ## Projective Objective
-To analyze U.S. housing data and electric vehicle market trends using Power BI and SQL to uncover insights about housing occupancy, ownership patterns, and electrification progress.
+To analyze U.S. housing data — including ownership, occupancy, and housing unit distribution — using SQL for data extraction and Power BI for dynamic reporting.
 ## Key Outcomes
-- Developed a dynamic Power BI dashboard showcasing EV market dominance, range improvements, and regional patterns.
+- Executed 15+ SQL queries to extract, filter, and summarize regional and national housing data.

-- Wrote 15+ optimized SQL queries to analyze national vs regional housing occupancy, ownership, and housing gaps.
+- Developed a Power BI dashboard with 10+ visuals showing ownership rates, occupancy trends, and housing gaps.

-- Integrated SQL and Power BI to support data-driven insights and interactive storytelling.
+- Used ranking, CTEs, and calculations to compare 50+ U.S. regions.

-- Ranked regions based on homeownership rate, housing unit count, and gap metrics.
+- Delivered clear insights on homeownership distribution, housing shortages, and region-wise performance.

-- Identified top and bottom performing regions using calculated fields and advanced SQL techniques (CTEs, ranking, etc.).
+- Integrated SQL backend with Power BI frontend for a complete analytics solution.

 - <a href = https://github.com/tejareddy45/Household-Electrification-Dashboard-----SQL-Server-Power-BI-/blob/main/HV-mf%20dataset.csv>Dataset</a>